amiramm/redislabs-docs/content/platforms/kubernetes/_index.md

 - Step 2: Deploy the Redis Enterprise containers to Kubernetes cluster
 - Step 3: Setup Redis Enterprise cluster
 - Step 4: Create a Redis database and test your connectivity

-_Note: The deployment is deliberately simplified and is great for getting started with Kubernetes and Redis Enterprise fast.
-It certainly isn't intended for production use._

 ### Requirements